loseyco/revshareracing/pc-service/README.md

-# PC Service - Rev Share Racing
+# GridPass PC Service

 **Lightweight Python service for rig operations**

+Part of the GridPass platform - provides the local rig management component that runs on racing simulator computers.

 ---

 ## 🎯 **Purpose**

 Handles PC-specific operations that require direct hardware/software access:
-- ✅ Lap collection from iRacing
+- ✅ Lap collection from iRacing SDK
-- ✅ Rig registration to Supabase
+- ✅ Rig registration and heartbeat to Supabase
+- ✅ Queue monitoring and session management
-- ✅ Keystroke/control commands
+- ✅ Keystroke/control commands to iRacing
-- ✅ Config retrieval
+- ✅ Real-time telemetry updates

+This service is used by tenant applications like RevShareRacing.com to manage physical racing rigs.

 ---